 - Date the contribution was made to, or received by, the political participant

 - Date the official contribution receipt was issued

 - Type of contribution (money/cash or valued/in-kind)

 The CFO must prepare and issue receipts to contributors.
-Each receipt must include the above information and indicate the tax year as well as the political participant who received the contribution.
+Each receipt must include the above information and indicate the year in which the contribution was made, as well as the political participant or third party advertiser who received the contribution.

 The CFO uses Elections Alberta’s secure Online Financial System (OFS) for reporting contributions to Elections Alberta and for issuing receipts to contributors.
 The system enables the CFO to deliver receipts by email or print and mail them to contributors.

-If you do not receive your receipt, please contact the political participant directly.
+If you do not receive your receipt, please contact the political participant or third party advertiser directly.